+ What is "abortion with pills"?

-Some women have found misoprostol available for sale in bodegas, farmacias, and other local community medicine sellers.
+Some have found misoprostol available for sale in bodegas, farmacias, and other local community medicine sellers.

-Some women obtain these medicines while traveling or from friends who have traveled.
+Some people obtain these medicines while traveling or from friends who have traveled.
 Mifepristone plus misoprostol abortion "kits" are sold in some countries at the pharmacy, without a prescription.
-Women who travel to Mexico or Latin American countries have discovered that misoprostol is available over-the-counter and sold at a low cost in these countries.
+Those who travel to Mexico or Latin American countries have discovered that misoprostol is available over-the-counter and sold at a low cost in these countries.

 + Where can I get instructions?